-Springetts police release DOJ report
+Springetts police release DOJ report on deficiencies

 While many law-enforcement agencies across the country struggle to maintain opens lines of communication with their communities, the Springettsbury Township Police released a U.S. Department of Justice report detailing the department's deficiencies to a crowded room on Monday night.